 You will find pretty much an emulation core for any of your favourite retro consoles or computers on the PC version of RetroArch.
 So it is a really tidy solution to have everything in one place.

-In addition to each emulator core having its own dedicated settings, RetroArch has its own range of standard settings and configurations for users to really make RetroArch their own.
+In addition to each emulator core having its own dedicated settings, RetroArch has its a comprehensive range of standard settings and configurations for users to really make RetroArch their own.

-There are stacks of visual post-processing effects to replicate not just CRT screens with scanlines/RF blur, but also recreating LCD screen effects, perfect for the likes of the Game Boy and other retro handheld devices.
+There are stacks of visual post-processing effects to replicate not just CRT screens with scanlines/RF blur, but also LCD screen effects, perfect for the Game Boy and other retro handheld devices.

 Regardless of whether you use standalone emulators, every retro gaming fan should have RetroArch installed, especially if you have a large number of games to manage.